 The first in our Prickly Probates series – People are living longer nowadays as a general rule than they did in previous generations and while this is lovely in so many ways, it is also causing a prickly issue for probate applications to occur more often.

-When someone is appointed as an executor of a will, and there are still alive when the will-maker dies, they are obliged to either apply for probate and administer the estate or to step down as the executor (which allows somebody else to apply for probate and administer the estate).
+When someone is appointed as an executor of a will, and they are still alive when the will-maker dies, they are obliged to either apply for probate and administer the estate or to step down as the executor (which allows somebody else to apply for probate and administer the estate).
 Accordingly, if someone is appointed as executor when the will-maker dies, and that person is not capable mentally of doing either of the above, that creates a Prickly Problem for the Probate Paperwork.

 This scenario can come up in any situation but it is particularly often the case when an elderly couple appoints each other as executors in the first instance.
 Sometimes the surviving spouse, while alive, is not mentally capable of administering the estate of their spouse once their spouse has died.